The

 L’Aventure du Sucre regularly offers temporary exhibitions on themes linked to the sustainability, the history of the island and its culture; whilst bringing to light the creativity of Mauritian artists.
 These exhibitions always combine educational notions and art.

-Get your billhooks and cocktail glasses!
+Get your billhooks!
 Every Wednesday at 10:30 am (public holidays excepted), head to the fields to meet our cane cutters for a captivating and moving experience centred around a trade central to the history of Mauritius.
 After cutting your canes, you will be shown how to press the tenacious stem “that bends and does not break” and taste the nectar.
-Our mixologist will then take over to advise as you make a delicious cocktail (with or without alcohol).
 An unusual and authentic experience.

 The Village Boutik